combo-lab/combo_inertia/USER_GUIDE.md

 NODE_ENV="production"
 ```

 Why?
+In short:

+- To get best SSR performance.
 Node.js running in production mode will cache the SSR module in memory.
-Otherwise, SSR will be sluggish, and memory leaks may occur.
+- To avoid memory leaks.

 > Performance comparison for rendering a simple page when testing on an M1 MacBook Pro:
 >